RohanKhanBD/transformer/README.md

 ### Tokenizer Consistency
 **Critical:** You must use the same tokenizer throughout your entire pipeline:

-- ✅ If you used `--load_mistral_tokenizer=True` for pre-training data, use it for SFT and generation
+- ✅ If you used `--load_mistral_tokenizer` for pre-training data, use it for SFT and generation
 - ✅ If you used your custom tokenizer for pre-training, use it for SFT and generation
 - ❌ Mixing tokenizers will cause errors or produce gibberish output